Mezco Toyz

-Mezco Toyz is an American company that makes action figures and other collectibles based on original and licensed properties.
+Mezco Toyz is an American company headquartered in Long Island City that makes action figures and other collectibles based on original and licensed properties.
 One of the popular products is the cult hit toy line Living Dead Dolls.

 The more popular line is its One:12 line, which has licenses to popular brands such as Marvel, DC, and Godzilla.
 Other popular licensed properties include Family Guy, South Park and Hellboy.
 Outside of action figures and doll releases, Mezco is also known for their original block-style figures line Mez-Itz.

 History

-Mezco Toyz was created by Michael Markowitz (Mez), the President of Mezco, who maintains himself as the driving force behind all aspects of design and development.
-Working with the best talents in the toy industry, Markowitz conceives and directs each line from start to finish.
+Mezco Toyz was created by Michael Markowitz (Mez), the President of Mezco, who maintains himself as the overseer of all aspects of design and development.
+Working with artists and other professionals in the toy industry, Markowitz conceives and directs each line from start to finish.

 Mezco Toyz was established in 2000 from the ashes of the short-lived toy production company Aztech Toyz, which obtained recognition for its stylized line of Silent Screamers action figures based on classic black and white silent pictures from the beginning of cinema.
 The Silent Screamers line was renewed as one of the original releases from Mezco.

 In 2022, Mezco announced the Wednesday Living Dead doll.
 This was released shortly after the Netflix series started streaming.
-This Wednesday doll also includes Thing.
+Their Wednesday doll also includes Thing.
 Along with many other pop culture toys, Mezco announced in August 2023 the released of their Wednesday figure.
 The figurine is in a dancing pose and modeled after Jenna Ortega's portrayal of Wednesday Addams in the Netflix series, Wednesday.

 As of March 1, 2023, the company offered products from over 60 brands.
 In May, Mezco released their new Superman figure.
 The new Superman is in a Recovery Suit Edition which is outfitted in all-black and a part of The One:12 collection.
 In June, Mezco Toyz One:12, announced the release of new action figures, Storm Shadow, Snake Eyes, Destro, Roadblock, and Firefly.